davekinkead/thesis/reading/Moral Principles and Political Obligations.md

 Obligations don't seem to give way in cases of slight changes in net utility (from negative to positive) that utilitarianism would require. p49

+CH3
+---

+"Consent theory has provided us with a more intuitively appealing account of political obligations that any other tradition in modern political philosophy". p57

+The heart of the doctrine is that no one is obligated to a political institution unless he has personally consented to the authority over him.

+Consent theory is a theory where the political obligations of citizens are grounded in their personal, deliberate, voluntary undertaking.

+Most consent theorists argue that: p60

+- consent generates political obligation.
+- no authority can be legitimate without consent.

+Political obligation and political authority are *correlative* under consent theory. p60

+There are 2 approaches to consent theory: p61

+- authority is grounded in the personal consent of an individual
+- authority is grounded in the historical consent of the founding citizens.

+But obligations from consent can only arise when the consenter authorises the consentee.
+Clearly, the descendants of the original contractors have not authorised the original contract.

+It is often held that this historical contract is a *necessary* condition for a legitimate government.

+The major assumptions of consent theory: pp62-67

+- Man is naturally free.
+There are no natural pre-political obligations that bind one to some authority.
+- This natural freedom can only be given up voluntarily via a clear sign.
+A *no net loss* requirement is often seen as a necessary condition of the obligation.
+- Consenting protects the citizen from the state.
+In two senses i) one can't be unknowingly bound to some authority & ii) it is logically impossible to be injured once consent has been given *volenti non fit injuria*.
+- The state is an instrument for serving the interests of its citizens.

+Problems arise when certain rights are considered inalienable.
+In these cases, they cannot be granted or assigned and thus negate any obligations that conflict with them. p66

+Inalienable rights also has problems.
+Consent theorists have a major concern with individual autonomy but this clashes with the inability to give certain things away, even if willing. p67

+"The doctrine of inalienable rights fits uncomfortably into consent theory, for it smacks of a paternalism that consent theorists, above all others, have opposed." p68

+Consent theorists demonstrate a preference for individual choice over unavoidable benefits. p69

+One must know what one is doing in order to consent.
+Political obligations cannot be inherited or unwittingly acquired. p70

+The dilemma of majority consent:  "A government has authority only over those citizens who have granted that authority through their consent, and only a government which has authority over all of its citizens is legitimate.
+Thus, a legitimate government requires unanimous consent." p71.

+Alternatively, majority consent means that some individuals become bound without their consent or in opposition to it. p72

+One interpretation of Hobbes, Locke & Rousseau is that unanimous consent is required to form the body politic, but only majority consent is necessary for subsequent rules (but only for those original consenters) p73.